acidburn0zzz/jetpack-sdk/doc/module-source/high-level-modules.md

 * interacting with the web
 * interacting with the browser

-Unless the documentation explicitly says otherwise, all these modules are "supported": meaning that they are relatively stable, and that we'll avoid making incompatible changes to them unless absolutely necessary.
+Most of these modules are ["stable"](dev-guide/guides/stability.html), meaning that they are a fully-supported part of the SDK and we will avoid making incompatible changes to them unless absolutely necessary.

-Not all modules are supported on Firefox for Android yet: the mobile phone icon beside a module indicates that it is supported.
+In the list below, the icons indicate whether the module is compatible with Firefox for Android, Firefox Desktop, or both.

 <ul id="module-index"></ul>